jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 of power consumption, because a network stack might take some time to set an interface up.

-The Radio HAL "start" function should be mapped to the Start stage proposed above.
+The Radio Ops interface provides a "start" function that should be mapped to the Start proposed above.

-## 5.1.2 Explicit transceiver states
+## 5.2 Explicit transceiver states
 Following the IEEE802.15.4 PHY definition, there are only 3 transceiver states:

 ```c